cavalen/vlab-azure/README.md

 - Do not use an ARM template to deploy BIG-IP, instead create the VM from scratch
 - Use the same NSG for BIG-IP and Ubuntu Server
 - pool member autodiscover
-- Migrate to azure collection
+- Issues with Ansible 2.10 --> Migrate to MS Azure Collection (?)
 - Migrate to F5 Templates v2.0

 <br />